My Alternative Hypothesis for the Mechanism Behind Muscle Growth

 Many of us have been told that weightlifting causes micro-tears in the muscles’ fibers, and that these tiny gaps subsequently heal over time, filling in with new muscle tissue.
 This supposedly-needed healing time is the basis for waiting several days after exercising a specific muscle group, before repeating those same exercises.
 The tiny tears’ hypothetical formation and healing process is widely considered to be the primary mechanism behind muscle growth.
 The logical fallacy of consensus gentium, a.k.a, argumentum ad populum—which holds that popular, consensus belief equates to truth—would lead us to fall in-line, and not question the micro-tear hypothesis.
 If there is a consensus, it must be right, as we all know from the science of COVID-1984 policy.

-Seriously though… …The microscopic tear hypothesis has pervaded thought, and serves up a glaring example of ‘scientific’ dogmatism, i.e. scientism.
+Seriously though, the microscopic tear hypothesis has pervaded thought, and serves up a glaring example of ‘scientific’ dogmatism, i.e., scientism.

 How much actual scientific evidence is there for this hypothesis?
 Essentially, it has zero supportive evidence.
 And is it even logically sound?
 Are we to believe that damage is needed for growth?
 With only minimal reflection, just above the threshold for conscious, critical consideration, this seems absurd.
 But now that you’ve considered my premise, you’ve committed a thought crime.
 Back in line skeptic!